Natural gas furnaces need adequate space and airflow to work right.

 - Used filters

-If you have a cat, situate your litter box somewhere else.
+If you have a cat, situate your litter box elsewhere.
 Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could circulate the smelly odors around your home.
+Plus, the furnace could spread the stinky odors throughout your home.

-You should also frequently sweep near your furnace to block dust from developing.
+You should also routinely vacuum by your furnace to prevent dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you have to have furnace replacement or annual maintenance in Ballwin and St. Charles, Air Alliance Team can expertly handle your needs.
-Our highly trained technicians can repair any heating equipment model or brand.
+Whether you have to have furnace replacement or routine maintenance in Ballwin and St. Charles, Air Alliance Team can expertly meet your needs.
+Our highly trained technicians can work on any furnace model or brand.